angelika-f/JiraCSV/README.md

 This tool automates the creation and deletion of JIRA board components, versions, epics, and tasks based on a CSV file with pre-configuered issue field columns and issues.
 It is designed to streamline the process of setting up or clearing a JIRA board by reading from a specified CSV template.

+For this script to work, your CSV file columns need to be configured correctly.
+To find out what mandatory column headers (field names) you need to include, export an existing issue CSV from Jira.

 ## Features

 - **Create Components**: Creates components from the CSV file.